andrechristikan/ack-nestjs-boilerplate/README.md

 - Support multi-language `i18n` 🗣
 - Request validation with `class-validation`
 - Serialization with `class-transformer`
-- Url Versioning or API versioning
+- Url Versioning
-- Server Side Pagination, there has 3 types
+- Server Side Pagination, there have 3 of types
 - Import and export data with excel by using `decorator`

 ### Logger and Debugger